gallenc/solent2Public/week9/webfacadeexample2-spring/README.md

 [farm2.jsp](../../week9/webfacadeexample2-spring/web/src/main/webapp/farm2.jsp )
 with the new replacement [farmlist.jsp](../../week9/webfacadeexample2-spring/web/src/main/webapp/WEB-INF/views/farmlist.jsp )
-you will see that much of the code for controling the jsp has been moved into the above farmhome method.
+you will see that much of the code for controling the jsp has been moved into the above farmhome() method.

+(There is also some extra css and example code at the bottom of the page to illustrate how the jsp view works but this is not central to the simplification of the page.)

 In the controller, each request method populates a Model object which contains attributes to be passed into the JSP based view.
 The model attributes are passed to the JSP view as request attributes and each request attribute has a name which can be referenced within the page.